madeeldevops/linux/tmux/README.md

 Note : For starter the prefix is Ctrl + B

 and the copy the .tmux.conf file to your user home directory.
-Load it by "tmux source .tmux.conf" for first time.
+Load it by `tmux source .tmux.conf` for first time.
 I am using it with termius so i don't need the copy/paste in conf.
-Don't forget to clone git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
+Don't forget to clone `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`

 Install the plugin and theme by `Prefix I`